 Looking at life through the lens offered by the question “Am I authentic?“

-There is massive literature, self-help methodologies and programmes about “how to live a good life” from a moral, ethical and legal point of view.
-Existentialism offers a unique opportunity to look at ourselves not from the lens offered by “good vs bad” OR “moral vs immoral” OR “ethical vs unethical” OR “legal vs illegal”.
+There are massive literature, self-help methodologies and programs about “how to live a good life” from a moral, ethical and legal point of view.
+Existentialism offers a unique opportunity to look at ourselves, not from the lens offered by “good vs bad” OR “moral vs immoral” OR “ethical vs unethical” OR “legal vs illegal”.

 The study of existentialism offers us a chance to look at ourselves through the lens offered by “authentic vs inauthentic”.
 Being authentic is not good, nor is it bad.
-Authentic behaviour sometimes can come off as really bad behaviour.
-Infact authenticity can really be annoying to some people.
-Inauthentic behaviour can sometimes come off as really noble and good behaviour.
+Authentic behavior sometimes can come off as really bad behavior.
+In fact, authenticity can really be annoying to some people.
+Inauthentic behavior can sometimes come off as really noble and good behavior.

 Similarly, as bad it may seem, it is totally authentic for a woman to choose to not be in a relationship anymore as long as she is willing to take responsibility for the consequences of her action.

 So, you see authenticity is not about good or bad, morality, ethics and legality.
-It is simply about willingly owning up our humanity and living it unapologetically.
+It is simply about willingly owning up our humanity and living life unapologetically.

-For instance, rather than saying – “I just realised that my whole life I hated my body, its lack of good appearance.
+For instance, rather than saying – “I just realized: my whole life I hated my body and its lack of good appearance.
 I had to go through a lot of embarrassment in my life because of how ugly I look.
 I have now learned how to dress up better and deal with it, but my ugliness still haunts me.”

 Rather than saying it like that, one could say: “My body and its appearance (or lack of it) is a facticity that I must take complete ownership of as an authentic human being.
 I notice how hard it is to choose options with respect to my appearance and my body unless I own it up as mine.
 When I say that my body is my body, I find new levels of freedom in choosing how I want to present it to the world.”

 See the difference?
 The first one is very moral.
-Its all about good attitude or bad attitude or being a victim of bad-body.
+It’s all about a good attitude or bad attitude or being a victim of bad-body.
 The second one celebrates a human being’s capacity to make an existential choice in the face of his facticity.

 I feel that it is about time we all focused on living an authentic life rather than living a good life.
 I also feel that it is time we all focused on narrating the story of our lives from the lens offered by “am I authentic?”; rather than narrate it with all the romanticism and heroism that we have been doing thus far.